 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, the two most common techniques are pipe relining as well as pipe replacement.
-Both of these methods are designed to bring back the original function of your pipelines, but there are distinct differences you need to know.
+When it comes to fixing damaged pipes, two common techniques are pipe relining as well as replacement of pipes.
+Both methods aim to bring back the original function of your pipes, however they differ in a way that you need to know.

 Key Takeaways